 Can poor dental hygiene involve the other side of your health?

 Also, according to the Office of Disease Prevention and Health Promotion, poor oral hygiene in pregnant women has been related to premature births and low birth weights.
-Therefore you should visit your dentist every six months for routine cleanings and checkups will help boost your overall oral hygiene and also give you a healthy life.

 What happens if you do not brush your teeth?